Zero to AI Agent in 10 Minutes: The Low-Code Path to Building Intelligent Systems

 Get Started in 3 Minutes

-pip install soorma-core
+pip install -e sdk/python

 # Initialize a project